Customize Consent Preferences

-Rubbish Movies | George Sandifer-Smith & Kathryn Charlotte Hill - Contemporary Poetry Website Featuring Notable Poems
+Rubbish Movies - A Poem by George Sandifer-Smith & Kathryn Charlotte Hill - Dive into the Depths of Contemporary Voices

-Rubbish Movies | George Sandifer-Smith & Kathryn Charlotte Hill
+Rubbish Movies – A Poem by George Sandifer-Smith & Kathryn Charlotte Hill

 Full-blooded nights of twelve or thirteen hours